computational-psychiatry-course/cpc2022/tutorials/README.md

 # CPC Zurich 2022 Tutorials

 The practical tutorial sessions on the Day 6 of the course provide small-group, in-depth and hands-on experience on a specific modelling approach.
 The tutorials cover only open-source software packages.
+Installation guides for required software installation for each tutorial are available in a separate repo, which is included as a submodule in the folder `installation-guides`.

 ## Practical Session A with Tore Erdmann, Alex Hess & Peter Thestrup Waade - Bayesian Learning using the Hierarchical Gaussian Filter (HGF)
 #### Description
 In this tutorial, we will recap the theory behind the Hierarchical  Gaussian Filter (HGF) and introduce the model in an accessible way.
 We  will then discuss practical issues when fitting computational models to  behavioral data in general and specific to the HGF.
 We will work through exercises to learn how to analyze data with the HGF using the HGF  Toolbox (in Julia).
 #### Material
-NA
+The Google Colab exercise notebook can be found [here](https://colab.research.google.com/drive/1vW6vIoyfrII67ZMErEWjtATrqmDfWcRg).

 ## Practical Session B with Ryan Smith, Rowan Hodson & Christopher Whyte - Active Inference using SPM